 Meanwhile, in Kuala Lumpur, unseeded Marcos Baghdatis will face second seed Viktor Troicki for a place in the Malaysian Open final after both enjoyed straight sets wins yesterday.
 Troicki, who helped Serbia to the Davis Cup title last year, booked his place in the semi-finals with a 6-4, 6-4 win over Russian Dmitry Tursunov.

-Zvonareva gears up Zvonareva, struggling with her serve, trailed 0-4 to her Czech opponent in the first set before battling back to win a tie-break then romping through the second set without losing a game to seal a 7-6 (7/2), 6-0 victory.
+Zvonareva, struggling with her serve, trailed 0-4 to her Czech opponent in the first set before battling back to win a tie-break then romping through the second set without losing a game to seal a 7-6 (7/2), 6-0 victory.